danhphan/git-tutorial/2-working.md

 In this challenge, please try to replicate the merge conflicts exercise first.

 Then you can check that the history of our project using our created alias, `git lsd`.
-(See the set up chapter.)
+(See the setup chapter.)
 Please try to read the "graphical" git history and explain what the branching structure means.
 ```